Recognizing misconceptions will empower us to experience God in our daily life.

-We can redirect the negative thoughts we often receive by revisiting the moments when we sensed the Lord’s nudging.
+We can redirect the negative thoughts which often receive by revisiting the moments when we sensed the Lord’s nudging.
 Reliving the moments of pure excitement we experienced when we felt the prodding of His Spirit will extinguish uncertainty that tries to creep in to steal our joy.
 We may have to travel down memory lane many times during our wait.
 Ashley had to make the trip several times throughout her ten-year pause, asking for God’s clarity and assurance.

 This is why it is so important to invite God into our wait from the very beginning, instead of after we have tried everything we know to make things happen.
-As we spend time with Him and in His Word, we gain confidence in His plans.
+As we spend time with Him and in His Word, we can gain confidence without misconceptions in His plans.
 A quick visit to the past fills us with the peace we need to make it through the pause.
 Waiting well teaches us to trust His delays rather than doubt His ways.

-Misconception #3: If I am waiting, I must not be praying enough.
+We must not be praying enough.
 Day after day, Dianna prayed and sought the Lord.
 Many days, she ate only one meal so her family could have all the food they needed.
 She watched her husband take odd jobs here and there just to make ends meet.
 Dianna spent weekends at the laundromat because she did not have a washer or a dryer.
 She fought the spirit of discouragement on her knees.

 She knew in her heart God would supply their needs, but she had to keep telling her head.
 Dianna faithfully followed the teaching of Paul in 1 Thessalonians 5:17: “Never stop praying” (NLT).
 Her wait didn’t end because she prayed, but her resolve strengthened, helping her to face each day.

-Misconception #4: If I am waiting, I must not have enough faith.
+We must not have enough faith.
 This was the lie I believed as we agonized over Scott’s declining health.
 His faith is quiet and personal.
 As we lived out this mystery, I watched his discreet faith become deathly silent.
 His attitude toward prayer and the things of God grew cynical.

 While Scott’s faith is quiet, mine is vocal.
 When I wasn’t serving or teaching at church, I was leading women’s conferences and writing devotions and book contributions.
 My prayer life and Bible study were more than routine.
 Each morning, I had, and still have, a standing appointment with the Lord.
 Certainly I was doing enough work for the kingdom to get God’s attention concerning Scott’s health.
 All of this surely proved my faith was strong enough for the two of us and was worthy of a little healing.